Er1cG1ao/LibraryManagementSystem/README.md

             System.out.println("Input 'quit' to deactivate the management system");
             System.out.print("User input: ");
-            String usrInput=input.nextLine().trim();//no need for type safe because we are reading Line switch(usrInput){ //using switch case instead of if else if because the logic here fits better case "1":
+            String usrInput=input.nextLine().trim();//no need for type safe because we are reading Line switch(usrInput){ //using switch case instead of if else if because the logic here fits better, no need for else if espectially case "1":
                     addBooks();
                     break;